atreyasha/spp-explainability/docs/develop.md

 2. Clean-code and documentation

-    1.  **TODO** start testing SoPa on intent classification data sets to see baseline results
+    1.  **TODO** start testing SoPa on intent classification data sets to see baseline results -\> clone repo and format data to be used directly in soft patterns code base for now

+    2.  **TODO** recreate virtual environment cleanly, remove boilerplate code and try to create simple models + performance for simple NLU tasks

-    2.  **TODO** write proposal and manuscript with key research questions
+    3.  **TODO** write proposal and manuscript with key research questions -\> address points directly from step 3 document requirements

-    3.  start populating repository with hooks, data downloads, documentation and models
+    4.  start populating repository with hooks, data downloads, documentation and models

 3. Interpretable neural architectures